JoanMarie4/Quicksort-Algorithm-Analysis/README.md

 * second parameter is the name of the file the output will be outputted to
 * executable runs the four different quicksotyr strategies and outputs the time it took to sort the numbers and the number of swaps it took

+Input file contains all the input txt files used in the analysis